Skip to content

 Image title

-The main page on the sample database show a list of patients, or runs or sets, with links to the samples and the results.
+The main page on the sample database show a list of patients, or runs or sets, with links to the samples, the results, and the preview/quality control.

 Warning